keipes/sec_lib/README.md

 An XBRL **fact** is a a 3-tuple of (concept, time, value).

 ## Interesting Concepts
-The GAAP taxonomy is large, and companies are unfortunately permitted to create their own custom concepts.
-This is a curated list of concepts which should be common amongst large filers, and show big-picture information about a company.
+The GAAP taxonomy is large, this is a show big-picture information about a company.
 These should be useful when comparing data across companies.

 [MFAANG_Concepts.json](resources/MFAANG_Concepts.json) contains a union of concepts reported by Microsoft, Facebook, Amazon, Apple and Google (Alphabet).

+TODO: They all report all 496 of these GAAP concepts, are these all required?

 > AccountsPayable
 >